vsakel/ChatBot-Summarizer/README.md

    `You are looking at a document.
 The content of this document is as follows.
 Please provide a short summary.`

+3) Creating **augmented prompt**.
-3) Declaring of an **augmented prompt**, which consist of a combination of parsed document text with the user prompt.
+   - Augmented prompt, combines parsed document text with the user prompt.
-4) Sending the augmented prompt to OpenAI API of GPT-4 model, using openai.chat.completions.create endpoint.
+4) Sending the augmented prompt to GPT-4 model for processing.
+   - We sent the context to API endpoint of model, using the openai.chat.completions.create endpoint.
-5) The AI model generates a summary, that is returned in the backend summarize endpoint and then it returns as json in frontend.
+5) Extracting the generated summary from the API's response.